 Must have window treatments, in good repair (i.e. curtaining, venetians) to all clear glass windows.

-Must have floor coverings, in good repair (i.e. carpeting, tiles, polished timber) through the entire house.
+Must have floor coverings, in good repair (i.e. carpeting, tiles, polished timber) throughout the entire house.

 The property must be fenced with the fence in a state of good repair.